mk12/sicp/notes/text.md

       (list-ref (cdr items) (- n 1))))
 ```

+- Scheme includes a primitive predicate `null?` which is true if its argument is `nil`.
 - We often write recursive procedures that `cdr` all the way through the list.

 ```